-• h shorter period that the registrant was required to file such reports), and (2) has ı · · the registrant has submitted electronically every Interactive Data File required g the preceding 12 months (or for such shorter period that the registrant was re 1 · · the registrant is a large accelerated filer, an accelerated filer, a non-accelerated "large accelerated filer," "accelerated filer," "smaller reporting company," as 1 0 1 1 rth Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company X Emerging growth company 0 00 1 3, , indicate by check mark if the registrant has elected not to use the extended trapovided pursuant to Section 13(a) of the Exchange Act. \Box ansition period for complying with any new or revised ndicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange A ct).
-Yes □ No ⊠
+• registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) orter period that the registrant was required to file such reports), and (2) has e e ) • registrant has submitted electronically every Interactive Data File required to e preceding 12 months (or for such shorter period that the registrant was requ 1 • registrant is a large accelerated filer, an accelerated filer, a non-accelerated f ge accelerated filer," "accelerated filer," "smaller reporting company," and /th Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company $\times$ Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the

-As of May 6, 2021, there were 52,368,221 shares of the registrant's common stock, par value \$0.001 per share, outstanding.
+As of May 5, 2022, there were 70,250,681 shares of the registrant's common stock, par value \$0.001 per share, outstanding.